 One study analyzed the way in which people gave directions to a landmark.
 Not surprisingly, the directions they gave depended on whether the person asking was perceived as being out of town or a local.
 Out of towners were given much more detailed directions because the person assumed that they were less familiar with local landmarks and how to navigate the city.
 Locals were assumed to know the general layout of the city and how to navigate within it.

 For example, if a friend expresses sadness because their football team lost, then a joke may be an appropriate way to snap them out of it.
-But if they are sad because a family member just died, showing them support is going to be a better response.
+But if they are sad because a family member has just died, showing them support is going to be a better response.

-You may be reading this and saying to yourself that, perspective taking is just another term for empathy; but there are very distinct and important differences especially in a business setting.
+You may be reading this and saying to yourself that perspective taking is just another term for empathy; but there are very distinct and important differences, especially in a business setting.

-Empathy and Perspective Taking — Two Distinct Phenomenons
+Empathy Vs. Perspective Taking

 Empathy is the ability to take on and relate to someone else’s feeling or emotions.
 Perspective taking removes all the emotional aspects and is strictly concerned with how the other person perceives a situation.
 This is a very important distinction in a professional setting.